alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 stop shining as soon a join is involved, not even talking about more complex queries.
 Indeed, even if possible, it is not idiomatic to build SQL queries from various parts constructed in a really independent way.
-Common connectivity libraries actually do a very hard job at trying to maintain the illusion that it is possible, but they generally fail at doing so.
+Common connectivity libraries try very hard job to maintain the illusion that it is possible, but they generally fail at doing so.
 To convince yourself, suppose the following additional requirement:

 ```
 # Join the set of cities obtained previously with `cities` so as to also display their country.
 ```

-The most immediate way of writing such query seriously breaks separation of concerns because you'll need to know a lot about how the previous building block has been written.
+The most straightforward way of writing such query seriously breaks separation of concerns because you'll need to know a lot about how the previous building block has been written.
 In particular, observe how the `SELECT` and `FROM` clauses have to change: